DEFRA/defra-docker-node/IMAGE_SCANNING.md

 Scheduled actions only run on the `master` repository branch so will run once, regardless of the number of branches.

-Both workflows read settings from the file [scan.env](scan.env) to ensure the same Node.js, Alpine, and Defra versions are used during the image scan.
+Both workflows read settings from the file [JOB.env](JOB.env) to ensure the same Node.js, Alpine, and Defra versions are used during the image scan.

 Scans are performed using the Anchore Engine GitHub Action using the policy file [anchore-policy.json](anchore-policy.json).
 Details on the policy configuration and exclusions can be found in [POLICY_CONFIGURATION.md](POLICY_CONFIGURATION.md).